 Research Centres and Institutes are subject to periodic reporting and review.

 All research Centres and Institutes are required to submit an annual report on research and related activities and a final report in the 5th year of operations for an institute or Level 1 Centre or in the 3rd year for a Level 2 Centre.
-Institutes will submit their reports to the Vice-Chancellor, Level 1 Centres to the Senior Deputy Vice-Chancellor and Level 2 Centres to the relevant Faculty PVC.
+Institutes will submit their reports to the Vice-Chancellor, Level 1 Centres to the Provost and Level 2 Centres to the relevant Faculty PVC.

 Costs for annual and final reports are born by Centres and Institutes.